11cafe/comfyui-workspace-manager/README.md

 A ComfyUI custom node for project management to **centralize the management of all your workflows in one place**.
 Seamlessly switch between workflows, create and update them within a single workspace, like Google Docs.

-**Looking for colaborators and coworkers** to develop this ComfyUI project management tool.
-If you know React, Python or ML model deployment, please reach out to weixuanfu01@gmail.com We want to make it easy to **manage, share and deploy** ComfyUI project.

-If you have questions or suggestions, please join our [Discord](https://discord.gg/bN9E8MnMT5)
+If you have questions or suggestions, please join our [Discord Channel](https://discord.gg/bN9E8MnMT5)

 ## Install